panoptic-labs/docs/docs/product/token-launchers/bootstrap-liquidity.md

 ![](./bootstrap-liquidity/06.png)

 All earnings are automatically reinvested, maximizing your yield.
 Note that you’ll be able to better track your passive LP earnings with the upcoming [gRHO](/blog/panoptic-awarded-uniswap-foundation-grant) interface as well as see APYs for your pool.
-In the Panoptic trading [app](https://app.panoptic.xyz) (coming soon), you will be able to monitor the pool utilization for each token.
+In the Panoptic trading [app](https://app.panoptic.xyz), you will be able to monitor the pool utilization for each token.

 ![](./bootstrap-liquidity/07.png)